-• For Joint Owners that selected single lifetime payments: If you are no longer spouses on the date of an Owner's death and the Contract Value is positive, we pay any applicable death benefit to the Beneficiary(s) and the benefit and any lifetime payments end.
+- Following an assignment or change of ownership/Annuitant/Beneficiary, if a Covered Person no longer has the required relationship stated here, he or she is removed from the Contract as a Covered Person.
+If we remove all Covered Persons from the Contract, the benefit and any lifetime payments end. - For Joint Owners that selected single lifetime payments: If you are no longer spouses on the date of an Owner's death and the Contract Value is positive, we pay any applicable death benefit to the Beneficiary(ies) and the benefit and any lifetime payments end.
 This means Lifetime Plus Payments or Income Focus Payments are no longer available even if a Covered Person is still alive.